Are Criminal Records Public in Tennessee?

 Probation records contain information on the sentences pronounced by a court following the conviction of an offender for a criminal offense.
 It is a form of leniency granted by the court, often for first-time offenders or minor criminal offenses, permitting the offender to serve a specified term under the supervision of a probation officer and the Department of Corrections.
 The court may also order probation as part of a prison sentence such that the offender may serve part of their sentence in incarceration and the other within their community.

-The probationer is not without limitations while on probation, in fact, the court imposes strict conditions that the probationer is required to comply with or risk revocation of probation and possible incarceration.
+The probationer is not without limitations while on probation.
+In fact, the court imposes strict conditions that the probationer is required to comply with or risk revocation of probation and possible incarceration.

-What Are Juvenile Criminal Records in Tennessee?
+Are Juvenile Criminal Records Public in Tennessee?

 A juvenile criminal record contains information on the criminal antecedents of a person below the legal adult age.
-A juvenile delinquent in Tennesse is a person below the age of 18 who is alleged to have committed an offense or has been adjudicated as a delinquent by the Juvenile Court following the applicable court procedures and proceedings.
-Juvenile court records are generally restricted from public access except as permitted by Tenessee statute in cases where the juvenile is 14 years and older and has committed a serious offense such as 1st or 2nd-degree murder, aggravated rape, rape, rape of a child, kidnapping, aggravated robbery, aggravated kidnapping.
+A juvenile delinquent in Tennessee is a person below the age of 18 who is alleged to have committed an offense or has been adjudicated as a delinquent by the Juvenile Court following the applicable court procedures and proceedings.
+Juvenile court records are generally restricted from public access except as permitted by the Tenessee statute in cases where the juvenile is 14 years and older and has committed a serious offense such as 1st or 2nd-degree murder, aggravated rape, rape, rape of a child, kidnapping, aggravated robbery, aggravated kidnapping.

-- They are at least 18 years old
+- They are at least 18 years old.

 - Have never been convicted as a minor or adult of a sexual offense